 The disadvantage is a compartment where you get to sleep.
 It’s very small.
 The shelves are wide but climbing on the second shelf (and getting down) is not very comfortable.
 If you are traveling with huge suitcases and other people in the compartment have their bags, the luggage may take up a lot of space.

 But the biggest disadvantage is of course the lack of direct connections between Krakow and Lviv.
 And I am pretty sure that we will have those in the future and I hope it will happen soon.
 We need to be able to board a train in one city and get off in another.
 Right now you have to rely on another transportation between Krakow and Przemyśl.

 There is another option for how to travel from Krakow to Lviv – to take two separate buses and walk across the border in Shehyni/Medyka.

 Despite the fact that walking across the border seems tedious and difficult, in practice it is often not so difficult and not so long.

-Ukraine Poland Crossing Time & Step-by-Step Guide
+Ukraine Poland Crossing on Foot Time & Step-by-Step Guide

 Usually, buses arrive at a small station near the border.
 You can just follow people along the road to the right of the station.

 Crossing the border on foot is much faster and easier than by bus or car.
 If there is no line, then going through all the formalities takes 20 – 30 minutes.